justinwj/Visio-Diagram-Generator/docs/ErrorHandling.md

 - Per-page diagnostics list `partial=yes`, connector limits, truncation counts, and lane warnings.
 These are mirrored in `metrics.pages[]` inside the diagnostics JSON.
+- Layer-aware runs also report `LayerCrowdingCount`, `LayerOverflowCount`, and per-layer bridge totals.
+Treat `LayerOverflow` issues as high priority—they mean a single layer crossed the hard 1 000 shape/connector cap and requires rebalance before the diagram can scale further.
 - `tools/render-smoke.ps1` and `tools/render-fixture.ps1` capture the same
   metrics; both scripts surface skipped connector counts on the console.